PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 ```
 More specifically, you will need to format the call expression as `<callee><space>(<arg1>,<space><arg2>,<space>...,<space><argn>)` for all `n` arguments.
 The `<space>` represents a single space character `' '`.
 Note that the callee and/or arguments of a function may also be function calls themselves, and you will also need to figure out how to reformat those nested function calls whenever they arise.

-### Code and Logistics
-From the `VisitFunctionDecl` function, we call [`analyzeCallExpressionReformat`](src/ClangHw2.cpp#L79) to perform a [depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search) on the AST.
-While performing DFS, if we encounter any [`CallExpr`](https://clang.llvm.org/doxygen/classclang_1_1CallExpr.html) node, we call the [`formatFunctionCall`](src/ClangHw2.cpp#L79) function.
-You have to implement this function so that the function call expression is reformatted.

-Note that, you **DON'T** have to identify function calls in a given code snippet.
-We have already implemented that for you.
-You have to implement the [`formatFunctionCall`](src/ClangHw2.cpp#L79) function and return the formatted string of the function call.

 ### Examples
-The conceptual AST structure of a `CallExpr` node in an AST looks like this:
+The conceptual AST structure of a `CallExpr` (Function Call Expression) node in an AST looks like this:

 <p align="center"> <img src="images/call-expr.png" alt="CallExprAST" width="35%"/> </p>